-Unless it is prohibited by your local regulations, you can bury a pet rat in your yard.
+Unless your local regulations prohibit it, you can bury a pet rat in your yard.

-Also – you should only bury pets on land that you own.
-Do not bury the dead rat on public land, or on rented land.
+Also – it would be best if you only buried pets on land that you own.
+Do not bury the dead rat on public land or rented land.